Samsung/tizen-docs/docs/application/web/guides/personal/account.md

 # Account Management

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 4.0 and Higher for Wearable

 You can access user accounts and account providers.
 After getting a specific account, you can manage it, retrieve account information, and monitor changes in it.
 You can use existing configured on-line accounts and providers, and create new accounts of known types.

 This feature is supported in mobile and wearable applications only.